 - Respect for the privacy and dignity of the patient.

-- Compassion for the patient and his or her family.
+- Compassion for the patient and their family.

-3. Any act or failure to act by a physician that violates the trust upon which the relationship is based jeopardizes the relationship and may place the physician at risk of being found in violation of the Medical Practice Act (ORS Chapter 677).
+2. Any act or failure to act by a provider that violates the trust upon which the relationship is based jeopardizes the relationship and may place the provider at risk of being found in violation of the Medical Practice Act (ORS Chapter 677).

-4. The policies expressed herein apply to all physicians in Oregon, as well as those who make decisions, which affect Oregon consumers, including health plan medical directors and other physicians employed by or contracting with such plans.
+3. The philosophies expressed herein apply to all licensees regulated by the Oregon Medical Board, as well as those who make decisions, which affect Oregon consumers, including health plan medical directors and other providers employed by or contracting with such plans.

 - Adopted 1998